CherryCai03/communication_lab_final_project/README.md

 And I understand that: Submitting the same substaintially similar work in multiple courses, either in the same semester or in a different semester, without the express approval of all instructors is strictly forbidden.

 I acknowledge that a failure to abide by NYU Stern Honor Code will result in a failing grade for the project and course.

+# Abstract
+For this project, I worked with my teammate Wei Wang and delivered a creative  Internet-based art project called Random.
+For this project, we used special designed gif and images along with the ASMR sounds to “shut the brain down” during the busy final time.
+The ASMR sound we used are all recorded in the podcasting room and manipulated later by using Audacity by ourselves.
+There was a full story-line embedded in this project.
+While guided by the narrator, users can explore the project by clicking, dragging, hovering using their mouse.